Autobianchi A112: Third generation

-Fourth series
+Fourth generation

-In November 1977 the "Nuova A112" (new A112) was introduced: The most obvious difference is a slightly taller roof, with a marked edge around the sides.
+In November 1977, the "Nuova A112" (new A112) was introduced: The most obvious difference is a slightly taller roof, with a marked edge around the sides.
 This improved interior habitability considerably.
 Autobianchi also at this time modified the upmarket version branded as the "A112 Elegant" with an engine enlarged to 965 cc, now promising 48 PS and improved torque.
 The taillights of the fourth series were different (and short-lived, as they were altered again in 1979) with a stepped appearance, taller towards the outside of the car and narrower towards the center.

 Later, there were also "A112 Elite" and "A112 LX" versions which received even more comfortable equipment.
 The 903 cc engine of the lesser A112 Normale remained unchanged.
 Beginning in March 1979, French and Swiss market A112 Abarths came equipped with a standard five-speed transmission, helping lower noise and fuel consumption, especially at higher speeds.

+Starting from the end of 1977 this car was also badged as Lancia A112 in some markets outside of Italy.

-Fifth series
+Fifth generation

-In July 1979 the car underwent another styling modification, receiving large black plastic cladding on the rear, surrounding new taillights, and new side trim and bumpers.
+In July 1979, the car underwent another styling modification, receiving large black plastic cladding on the rear, surrounding new taillights, and new side trim and bumpers.
 The grille was also new, and there was black plastic wheelarches to link all of the plastic parts together.
 The extractor vents behind the rear side windows were also larger, of black plastic, and wrapped around the pillar.
 In terms of transmissions, the five-speed transmission already seen in Abarths in some markets now became available on additional models.
 The fifth gear was an overgear, while the ratios of the four lower speeds and the final gearing remained unchanged.
 The front turn signals were moved from the front of the fenders to a spot just in front of the leading edge of the doors, while a small badge denoting the trim level appeared in the turn signal's old place.

 In terms of trim levels, the Normale now became the Junior, and the Elite version was added, a notch above the Elegant in the lineup.
 There were some very light modifications to the interior.
 A large, rollback canvas sunroof became available on the Junior, and a rear window wiper became optional across the range.
 Aside from the new transmission there were no notable mechanical changes.
 Power outputs remained at 42, 48, and 70 PS (31, 35.5, and 51.5 kW respectively).
 The Abarth also received the new five-speed gearbox, as well as new alloy wheels and foglights as standard.